 Why should you get a water storage tank?
-Water storage tanks are extremely beneficial for domestic settings and businesses but it can be difficult to decide whether buying a water storage tank is worth it or not.
+Water storage tanks are beneficial for both domestic and commercial settings, but it can be difficult to decide whether buying a water storage tank is worth it or not.

-This article will hopefully help you to understand the benefits of installing a water storage tank and:
+This article will help you understand the benefits of installing a water storage tank and the importance of maintaining it once you have one.

 If you own a business and want to have easy and immediate access to drinking water for your employees, a potable water tank could be extremely beneficial.